roy-ganz/toql/guide/src/introduction.md

 ## Features

-Toql _Transfer Object Query Language_ is a library that turns a query string into SQL to retrieve data records.
+Toql _Transfer Object Query Language_ can turns a query string into SQL to retrieve data records.
 It is useful for web clients to get database records from a REST interface.

 Toql